kerimoyle/libcellml-tutorials/howto/howto_index.rst

 ================================

 If you're reading this it's presumed that you're already familiar with the structure and usage of CellML models, and you want to get started on creating or reading your own as soon as possible.
-If that doesn't sound like you, and you'd rather start with a gentler introduction, please start from :ref:`Tutorial 1<tutorial1>` instead.
+If that doesn't sound like you and you'd rather begin with a gentler introduction, please start from :ref:`Tutorial 1<tutorial1>` instead.

 This section can be used in two ways.
 The first section is divided by small actions.